-To obtain a jurisdictional determination, you can email the Board a Letter of Intent (whether on the form provided or its equivalent), a Projected Project Costs spreadsheet if applicable, and any required additional information.
+To obtain a jurisdictional determination, you can email the Board a Letter of Intent or a Request for Jurisdictional Determination (whether on the form provided or its equivalent), a Projected Project Costs spreadsheet if applicable, and any required additional information.
 (Note that an applicant conceding CON jurisdiction is not required to submit a Letter of Intent prior to filing an application.)

 For each CON application, the applicant must remit a fee of 0.125% of project costs not to exceed $20,000 with a minimum fee of $250 regardless of project costs.
 18 V.S.A. § 9441.
 The fee will be invoiced to the applicant upon receipt of the application, which is not considered complete for review until payment is received.

 Health Resource Allocation Plan (HRAP)

 A CON applicant must show that its application is consistent with the health resource allocation plan (HRAP).
 The HRAP identifies Vermont needs in health care services, programs, and facilities, the resources available to meet those needs, and the priorities for addressing those needs on a statewide basis.
 Because of the variety of CON projects that are submitted for review, not all of its requirements must be met for any given project.
 Please contact us if you have further questions on HRAP standards.

 More information about the HRAP is available at 18 V.S.A. § 9405.

 The Board makes available through this website information regarding specific projects filed on or after January 1, 2015.
 For Certificates of Need filed prior to that date, please contact Donna Jerry.
 To discuss a proposed project or to receive guidance on a CON application, you can email the Board or call 802-828-2177.